 End of the world predictions flood the media.
 End of the world prophecies are not new.
 They have been around for hundreds, no thousands of years.
-The power and sway these prophecies held over the people during each of these time periods must have been strong.
+The power and sway these prophecies held over the people during each of these time periods must have been intense.
 The prophets predicting the upcoming gloom and doom must have been extremely popular.
-A superstar in their own day and age.
+A superstar in their day and age.
 Had they not swayed the thinking of the local population, their beliefs, their proposed words of wisdom, would not have come down to us today as part of the historical record.

 The vast majority of these predictions come from religious traditions, primarily Christianity.
-The other big contributors to the end of the world drama are astrologers.
+The other significant contributors to the end of the world drama are astrologers.
 They see gloom and doom and our inevitable demise in the stars.
 Fortunately for us, none of their predictions have come to pass.
 In the same breath, like the superstitious people of old, we are still, for some reason, waiting for the big one to come.

-The earliest record discovered of a dooms day prophecy comes from 2,800BC.
+The earliest record discovered of a doomsday prophecy comes from 2,800BC.
 Written on a stone table, that was found in Assyria, are the words “Our earth is degenerate in these latter days.
 There are signs that the world is speedily coming to an end.
 Bribery and corruption are common.”
 Interestingly, it sounds remarkably similar to the description given by the Hindus of the Kali Yuga.
 As the writer predicted, the world, well the Assyrian world did come to an unfortunate end.
 The rest of us, not so much.

 The Romans too were affected by apocalyptic thinking.
 Early in Rome’s history, a myth circulated that the city of Rome would be destroyed 120 years after its founding.
 According to the myth, twelve eagles revealed to Romulus the lifetime of the city of Rome.
-It was believed that each eagle represented ten years, thus 12 times 10 gave Rome a 120 year life expectancy.
+It was believed that each eagle represented ten years.
+Thus 12 times 10 gave Rome a 120-year life expectancy.
 The expected date was sometime in 634BC.
 I’m sure proponents of this theory would be shocked to learn that not only did the city of Rome survive, but the entire Roman Empire lasted for another 1000 years.

 The return of Jesus has often been associated with the end of the world.
 The apostles themselves believed that Jesus would be coming back sometime during their lifetime.
-In the gospel of Matthew 16:28, we are told “Verily, I say unto you, there be some standing here which shall not taste of death, till they see the Son of Man coming in his kingdom.”
+In the gospel of Matthew 16:28, we are told: “Verily, I say unto you, there be some standing here which shall not taste of death, till they see the Son of Man coming in his kingdom.”

 It was also believed that the last judgment, thus the end of the world, would occur 1000 years after the birth of Christ.
 This would make it 1000AD.
 History reports that during that final year, fields were left unattended, and crops were not grown.
 Why bother working if the world is going to end.
 Who would need the food if we are all going to die?
 Needless to say, that was a bust.
-What makes this prophecy so fascinating is that after “judgment day” came and went, scholars were pressed into figuring out what happened or should I say why it didn’t happen.
+What makes this prophecy so fascinating is that after “judgment day” came and went scholars were pressed into figuring out what happened or should I say why it didn’t happen.
 New theories emerged which stated that the real judgment day was 1000 years after Jesus’ death, not birth.
 I guess they were a little embarrassed when that didn’t come to pass either.

 In June of 1523, English astrologers predicted that the world would experience another deluge which would annihilate mankind.
 This was to occur in June of 1524.
 The reports of the upcoming disaster caused 20,000 people in England to leave their homes.
-One organization, the Prior of St. Bartholomew‘s, build a fortress and stocked it with 2 months worth of food.
+One organization, the Prior of St. Bartholomew‘s, build a fortress and stocked it with two months worth of food.
 When the expected day came, only clear skies could be seen.
 The astrologers recalculated their date and discovered they were 100 years off.
 Their calculations, needless to say, again proved wrong.
 We are still alive, and dry, today.

-At around the same time, a German astrologer, Johannes Stoeffler claimed that a conjunction of Mercury, Venus, Mars, Jupiter and Saturn would cause a giant flood to happen in February of 1524.
+At around the same time, a German astrologer, Johannes Stoeffler claimed that a conjunction of Mercury, Venus, Mars, Jupiter, and Saturn would cause a giant flood to happen in February of 1524.
 In Germany, people built boats to save themselves from the impending doom.
-One man, Count von Iggleheim, a big proponent of Stoeffler, build a three story ark.
+One man, Count von Iggleheim, a big proponent of Stoeffler, build a three-story ark.
 On the forecasted day, a slight rain began to fall.
 This caused people to go into a widespread panic.
 Hundreds of people, including the Count died.
 Stoeffler, having survived the angry mob also recalculated the date and found that the conjunction wasn’t to occur until sometime in 1528.
 Thankfully, the people of Germany had learned their lesson and took little heed of his warning.

-William Miller, the founder of the Millerites, after spending 15 years studying the bible determined the world would conclude sometime in 1843.
+William Miller, the founder of the Millerites, after spending 15 years studying the Bible determined the world would conclude sometime in 1843.
 A meteor show during this pre-apocalyptic period only proved to his followers that their days were numbered and the end was near.
 The first date proposed by Miller came and went.
 He then proposed another, then another, then another.
 The last date he identified was October 22, 1844.
 When that day slipped into history undaunted, the Millerites finally relaxed.
-Surprising, Miller, even after all of his failed prophecies, was still revered at his death some 5 years later.
+Surprising, Miller, even after all of his failed prophecies, was still revered at his death some five years later.

 The sleeping prophet, Edgar Cayce also predicted Armageddon.
 According to Cayce in 2001 or 2002, the earth would shift on its axis.
-New York, Los Angeles and San Francisco would be destroyed by earthquakes.
+New York, Los Angeles, and San Francisco would be destroyed by earthquakes.
 England and Japan would both sink into the ocean.
 Also during this cataclysmic event, Atlantis would rise from the ocean floor.

 The famous American astrology Jeane Dixon predicted in 1970 that sometime in the early 80’s a comet would hit the earth.
 According to Dixon, “it may well become known as one of the worst disasters of the 20th century.”
 She also claimed to know where the comet would strike but did not want to share that information with the world until a future date.
 In turn, she also claimed that a woman would be elected president sometime during that same time frame.
 Hmmmmm… wrong and wrong.

 Televangelist and founder of the Christian Coalition, Pat Robertson alarmed many in his congregation when he maintained in 1980 to know when the world would end.
-Robertson stated “I guarantee you by the end of 1982 there is going to be a judgment on the world.”
+Robertson stated, “I guarantee you by the end of 1982 there is going to be a judgment on the world.”
 Robertson might have been judged by his follower, but nothing happened here on earth.

-A Father Alexander McKenna, in a conversation with the Virgin Mary was given a dire prediction.
-The Virgin Mary told Farther Alexander that unless people gave up sin, war and hatred that most of the world’s population would be destroyed by nuclear and environmental disasters before the end of 1999.
+A Father Alexander McKenna, in a conversation with the Virgin Mary, was given a dire prediction.
+The Virgin Mary told Farther Alexander that unless people gave up sin, war, and hatred that most of the world’s population would be destroyed by nuclear and environmental disasters before the end of 1999.

 Then let’s not forget the end of the Mayan Calendar.
 I think we were all bracing for something to happen…

-Harold Camping, an American Christian radio broadcaster, author and evangelist, also predicted the end of the world.
-He set the date for May 21, 2011.
+Harold Camping, an American Christian radio broadcaster, author, and evangelist, also predicted the end of the world.
+He set a date for May 21, 2011.
 Camping created a mathematical system to analyze the hidden prophecies in the bible.
 According to Camping, “The Lord has opened up His people’s understanding to the “Biblical calendar” found on the pages of the Bible.
 The genealogies of the book of Genesis, primarily in chapters 5 and 11, can be shown to be a precise calendar of the history of mankind in this world.
 The Bible’s calendar of history is completely accurate and trustworthy.
 Since this Bible calendar is given by God in His Word, it can be trusted wholeheartedly.”
 Surprisingly, this is not the first date provided by Camping.
 He originally predicted that the world would end on September 6, 1994.
 Luckily for us, May 21st came and went.
 Other than all of us getting a good laugh out of it, I guess he was wrong… again.

 The end of the world predictions I have just shared are only a small sampling of the multitude that have been given over the years.

 My question is, what happens to the failed prophets?
 In some cases, like Camping, do they just come back with another date and hope they are picked the correct one?.
-I’m sorry but something just doesn’t seem right in that logic.
-In ancient Judaic law, a claimed prophet who’s predictions did not come to pass were stoned.
+I’m sorry, but something just doesn’t seem right in that logic.
+In ancient Judaic law, a claimed prophet whose predictions did not come to pass were stoned.
 I guess they didn’t take lightly to false prophets.
 Perhaps we should do the same to modern ones as well.
 Hey, it is just a thought.

 Is the end of the world as we know it?
 It doesn’t seem like anyone has a handle on it.
 Charles Schultz, the creator of the Peanuts comic strip, once said “Don’t worry about the world coming to an end today.
 It’s already tomorrow in Australia.“

-© Copyright Rita Louise, Inc. – www.soulhealer.com 2015.
+© Copyright Dr. Rita Louise: Rita Louise, Inc. – soulhealer.com.
 All rights reserved.